tamersp25/docs/docs/developer/applications/oauth.md

 ## Getting Started

-Before using OAuth with your application, you must register your application with the Veritone.
+Before using OAuth with your application, you must register your application with Veritone.
 All registered applications are issued a set of authorization credentials &mdash; a *Client ID* and a *Client Secret* &mdash; that identify the app to Veritone’s OAuth 2.0 server.

 * **Application Client ID:** A publicly exposed string that is used by the Veritone API to identify your application.
 The Client ID is also built into the Authorization URL that authenticates users .